WillowStevens/SortingAlgorithmVisualization/README.md

 ## Sorting Algorithms Implemented

 - Bubble Sort
-- Insertion Sort(to be implemented)
+- Insertion Sort
-- Selection Sort(to be implemented)
+- Selection Sort
 - Merge Sort(to be implemented)
 - Quick Sort(to be implemented)